maxim-iwanskyj/hn-upvote-predictor/README.md

 # hackernews_predicting_views

- Here in this github we will be creating a docker container that will contain a software program with an llm system that can predict the amount of upvotes for a post
+LLM system that can predict the amount of upvotes a given hackerrank post has or will receive.